RYEONGRYEONG/RYEONGRYEONG.github.io/aboutme.md

 subtitle: Aren't you curious about me? :.>
 ---

 Hi!
-I'm Seongryeong Jo.
+I'm SeongRyeong Jo.
 I am 20👼

 The keyword that represents me
   🙋 down to earth
   🙋 outgoing
   🙋 proactive
   🙋 passionate
   🙋 confident
   🙋 mature
   🙋 independent
   🙋 perfectionism

 💻 I'm majoring in Computer Engineering at Dong-a university.